KaylaLawson/Foto-Finder/README.md

 ## Challenges:
 One large challenge introduced in this project was implementing was building the functionality to favorite the card.
-I was not able to complete that portion of the code.
-The biggest/ smallest thing that I'm most frustrated with is with the styling of the card, its just not there yet.
+Also, the UI for displaying if a photo is choosen and visually showing the ablitly to upload was a challenge I never came to solve.

 ## Wins:
-As this is the first solo project I have done, I have proud of where I got.
+As this is the first solo project I have done, I am proud of where I got.
 That is the best win, that I am proud.

 ## Wishlist Fixes: